kzhdev/websocket_proxy/README.md

 # ZorroWebsocketProxy
 ZorroWebsocketProxy is a C++ WebSocket prroxy framework initally created for Zorro-Trader.
-It can be used for any application to share one WebSockets connection for multiple apllications.
+It can be used for any application to share one WebSockets connection for multiple application instances.

 ## Overview
 ZorroWebsocketProxy includes two components: a standalone proxy server excutable and a proxy client static library.
 The proxy server and client communicate with each other through shared memory ring buffers.